return42/sphkerneldoc/linux_src_doc/drivers/scsi/fcoe/fcoe_c.rst

 Must be called with fcoe_create_mutex held to single-thread completion.

-This flushes the pending skbs by adding a new skb to each queue and waiting until they are all freed.
-This assures us that not only are there no packets that will be handled by the lport, but also that any threads already handling packet have returned.
+This flushes the pending skbs by flush the work item for each CPU.
+The work item on each possible CPU is flushed because we may have used the per-CPU struct of an offline CPU.

 .. _`fcoe_reset`: